DOI-USGS/dataretrieval-python/README.md

 Feel free to also ask questions on the tracker.

-## Help wanted
+## Contributing

-Any help in testing, development, documentation and other tasks is highly appreciated and useful to the project.
+Any help in testing, development, documentation and other tasks is welcome.
 For more details, see the file [CONTRIBUTING.md](CONTRIBUTING.md).